mwilliamson/python-mammoth/README.md

 * `ignore_empty_paragraphs`: by default, empty paragraphs are ignored.
   Set this option to `False` to preserve empty paragraphs in the output.

+* `id_prefix`:
+  a string to prepend to any generated IDs, such as those used by bookmarks, footnotes and endnotes.
+  Defaults to an empty string.

 * Returns a result with the following properties:

   * `value`: the generated HTML